 - The PGW-C+SMF obtains the MBS session context when UE joins 5G MBS.

-- After a possible subsequent EPS to 5MBS mobility, the PGW-C+SMF can again apply shared delivery to the UE.
+- After a possible subsequent EPS to 5MBS mobility, the PGW-C+SMF can again apply shared delivery to the UE, which can be achieved by the PGW-C+SMF keeping the MBS context while the individual delivery is kept.

-Editor’s note: If, in a later moment, the eMBMS service becomes available, it is FFS how the UE can trigger the switch from individual delivery over PDN connection to eMBMS delivery.

-Editor’s note: When UE camps in EPS network and unicast bearer is triggered to be established by Application Server, it is FFS whether those EPS bearer(s) can be associated with MBS session, i.e. used for 5MBS individual delivery.
+- In a later moment if the same service becomes available in EPS, which UE may detect via service announcement, UE may switch to eMBMS delivery and request the PGW-C+SMF to release or deactivate MBS context for individual delivery via PCO of PDN connection modification procedure.

 For an eMBMS session started in EPS and subsequent EPS to 5MBS mobility, the following steps are adopted for the normative phase:

-Before EPS to 5MBS mobility, the application may trigger the switching the multicast data receiving from eMBMS to unicast bearer as defined in TS 23.468.
+- Based on e.g. the UE input or number of 5MBS-capable UEs using the services in the serving EPS etc., MBSF+BMSC may establish the same services in the target 5GS before UE transition to NR/5GC.Before EPS to 5MBS mobility, the application may trigger the switching the multicast data receiving from eMBMS to unicast bearer as defined in TS 23.468.

 - the 5GS-EPS interworking solution of TS 23.501 clause 5.17.2 is executed with an inter-system handover.